emiller6505/grimdarkly-frontend/README.md

 ## Recent Features

 ### 🎭 Easter Egg System
-Discover hidden surprises by searching for specific phrases in the Unit Name search box:
+Discover hidden surprises by searching for specific phrases in the Unit Name search box.
+Hint: the dynamite sound of 1976...
-- **"Bruce Dickinson"** - The Iron Rockstar of Warhammer 40K
-- **"Will Ferrell"** - The Comedic Champion of the Imperium
-- **"Christopher Walken"** - The Master of Dramatic Pauses
-- **"Cowbell"** - The Sacred Instrument of the Imperium
-- **"More Cowbell"** - The Ultimate Sacred Instrument

 Each easter egg displays a themed modal with unique content and a YouTube video player.